Omri Casspi: Venture capital

 In May 2022, Casspi launched a $50 million venture capital fund called Sheva.
 During his NBA career, Casspi was an angel investor in startups such as DocuSign and DayTwo.

 Omri Casspi Foundation

 Casspi runs the Omri Casspi Foundation, which every year sponsors trips backed by the National Basketball Players Association, for NBA players, WNBA players, and other celebrities, to Israel.
-The goal of the foundation is reach populations and show to the world what Israel is really like.
 In 2015, those joining Casspi included DeMarcus Cousins, Caron Butler, Chandler Parsons, Iman Shumpert and Tyreke Evans.
 The 2016 delegation included Jeremy Piven, Shawn Marion, Amar'e Stoudemire, Beno Udrih, Rudy Gay, Donald Sloan, Chris Copeland, Georges St-Pierre, Alysha Clark, Mistie Bass and Maria Ho.

 Honors

 On July 6, 2017, Casspi was one of seven athletes to have been honored with participation in the torch lighting ceremony of the 2017 Maccabiah Games.

+In 2025, Casspi was honored as one of the torchbearers in the national Israeli Independence Day ceremony.